rbertolusso/intubate/README.md

 a pipeline (because `data` is in second place instead of first).

 At this point you may have an idea if `intubate` is for you or not.
-If you elect to continue reading, please be warned you that my style or writing may or may not be of your liking.
+If you elect to continue reading, please be warned that my style or writing may or may not be of your liking.

 #### Experimental features not for general use